Development

 76% predictivity before survey

-The DriverTags on their own, without any survey measures, attain .64 Adjusted R Squared (a correlation of 0.80).
+The Value Signals on their own, without any survey measures, attain .64 Adjusted R Squared (a correlation of 0.80).
 This is on a very large sample of 152 shows, approximately the top 150 series.
-When the Historic Factor is added to the DriverTags, this brings the 0.64 up to 0.76 (a correlation of 0.872).
+When the Historic Factor is added to the Value Signals, this brings the 0.64 up to 0.76 (a correlation of 0.872).
 These high degrees of predictivity of currency are unprecedented.

 Tests with Real World Creatives